The Most Common Health Problems In Your 60s, Say Doctors

 "Poor posture can cause back and neck pain due to the forward position of our heavy heads on top of our smaller necks," explains Dr. Smith.
 In turn, it can affect our breathing, as it decreases the space for our heart and lungs.
 "It makes us look older than we are and poor posture leads to further spinal degeneration, as it adds additional load to our bones and muscles, which it isn't designed to handle."

 The Rx: Take care of your body.
 Exercise is a great way to maintain your bone health.
-As for yourself: To get through this pandemic at your healthiest, don't miss these COVID Mistakes You Should Never Make.
+As for yourself: To get through this pandemic without catching coronavirus, don't miss this essential list: Most COVID Patients Did This Before Getting Sick.